 Pigs Are Given An Unfair Reputation

 Pigs are given an unfair reputation.
 Fat pig, dirty pig, filthy pig, all derogatory terms of insult which demean the pig.
 Yet, in 2500 BC at the builder’s camp near Stonehenge, called Durrington Walls, they ate pork in vast quantities.
 The ratio was one beef to ten pigs at their feasts.
-If pigs are given an unfair reputation by us, perhaps they had a better press in prehistory.
+If pigs are given an unfair reputation by us, perhaps they had a better press in the Neolithic.

 Origin of the pig